Xubuntu: Xubuntu 21.04

 Xubuntu 21.04 is a standard release, made on 22 April 2021.

 This release introduced Xfce 4.16 which exclusively uses GTK3.
 A new minimal installation option was available.
 It also included two new applications: the HexChat IRC client and the Synaptic package manager as well as some general user interface changes.

-A review in Full Circle magazine concluded, "after making no changes in Xubuntu 20.10, it seems that the Xubuntu developers are not going to sit out this entire development cycle.
-Starting with 21.04, they have introduced some minor refinements.
-When you have a loyal user following, you need to proceed cautiously.
-Most Xubuntu users I know love the OS and don't want to see big changes.
-The result here, in Xubuntu 21.04, is a good solid release that will keep users happy on the road to the next LTS version".
+The release also included a full Adwaita icon theme, instead of shipping the partial version from previous releases due to "sub-par experience."

 Xubuntu 21.10

 Xubuntu 21.10 is a standard release, and was released on 14 October 2021.

 This release included the addition of GNOME Disk Analyzer, GNOME Disk Utility, and the media playback software Rhythmbox.

-In a review in Softpedia, Vladimir Ciobica praised the inclusion of the new selection of applications in Xubuntu 21.10.

-A Full Circle magazine review noted, "Xubuntu 21.10 is a good, solid release with no major notable issues to report.
-This Xubuntu development cycle has introduced only some minor changes which is not unexpected in a distribution that has been around for 15 years.
-The Xubuntu developers and its users all seem to agree that they like how it works and no one wants to see any big changes".
+It also included PipeWire alongside the already existing PulseAudio, in line with other Ubuntu flavours.

 Xubuntu 22.04 LTS

 This long term support release was made on 21 April 2022 and will be supported for three years until April 2025.

 The release uses Xfce 4.16 and the GTK 3.24.33 toolkit.
 The changes were very minor and included switching Firefox to a snap package from the previous .deb package to align with Ubuntu 22.04 LTS.
 Updated applications included the addition of spellchecking to the Mousepad text editor along with session backup and restore.
 The Ristretto image viewer now has improved thumbnail support, along with performance improvements and a new version of the Whisker Menu Plugin adds new customization options with preferences and CSS classes, for theme development.

-A review by Ankush Das in It's FOSS News, noted "Xubuntu is one of the most loved Ubuntu flavours…Just like Ubuntu 22.04, Xubuntu 22.04 includes Firefox as a snap package.
-The snap package can be a secure experience with sandboxing and will get quicker updates by Mozilla".